Alaska Groundfish and Shellfish Assessment Surveys Sample Request Instructions

-After submission, you will receive an automated email reply indicating that your request has been successfully submitted.
-Your request will be evaluated relative to other sampling priorities and you will be contacted directly if there are questions associated with the request.
-If your request is approved, every effort will be made to secure the requested samples.
+After submission, you will receive an automated email reply indicating that your Scientific Collection request has been successfully submitted.
+Your request will be evaluated relative to other sampling priorities and you will be contacted directly with questions associated with the request if necessary.
+If your request is approved, every effort will be made to collect the requested samples.
 However, because of survey contingencies, we cannot guarantee that all requests will be fulfilled.

 How the Submission Process Works

-After a sample request is submitted via the online form, the requestor will be sent an automatic confirmation email indicating that the request was received.
+After a Scientific Collection request form is submitted, the requester will receive an automatic confirmation email indicating that the request was received.
 The submission of a request does not guarantee that it will be included in the sampling protocol.
-Requests are reviewed by the RACE Groundfish and Shellfish Assessment Programs staff relative to both internal sampling priorities and other sampling requests.
-Sampling time during research cruises is limited, and while the time required to accomplish a single sampling request may appear reasonable, the cumulative time required to address multiple sampling requests adds up quickly and may restrict our ability to complete the request.
-If we have concerns about the magnitude or complexity of your request or cannot attempt to fulfill your request for other reasons, you will be notified at the email address that you provided with your request.
-The submission of a request does not guarantee that it will be included in the sampling protocol.
-Our acceptance of your request and inclusion within our sampling protocol also does not guarantee that we will successfully fulfill your request.
+Requests are reviewed by the RACE Groundfish and Shellfish Assessment Programs relative to both internal sampling priorities and other sample requests.
+Sampling time during research cruises is limited, and while the time required to accomplish a single sample request may seem reasonable, the cumulative time required to address multiple sample requests adds up quickly and may restrict our ability to complete the request.
+If we have concerns about the magnitude or complexity of your request or cannot fulfill your request for other reasons, you will be notified at your email address.

-Requestors can submit requests for more than one survey by filling out the online form for each survey.
-We do not accept "standing requests," so if you have a request that you would like to submit for more than one year, you must fill out the appropriate online forms each year to do so.
+A collection may be requested from more than one survey, however, we do not accept "standing requests,".
+Therefore, if you have a request for more than one year, you must fill out the appropriate online forms each year to do so.
 The RACE Groundfish and Shellfish Assessment Programs will not assume the continuation of any request unless it is submitted through the online form system by the posted deadline.

-Our Systematic Laboratory staff works closely with the UWFC to routinely collect and archive tissues from fishes in our survey area, and the UWFC may be able to immediately provide tissues taken during earlier surveys.
+Scientists of our Systematic Taxonomy Laboratory work closely with the UWFC to routinely collect and archive tissues from fish in our survey area, and the UWFC may be able to provide tissues taken during earlier surveys.
 If tissues are not presently available, the UWFC will coordinate sample requests with our staff.
-A searchable database of the holdings at the UWFC is available at Burke Museum Ichthyology Collections Database.
-Contact the Collections Manager, Katherine Maslenikov firstname.lastname@example.org, to submit a request or for more information.
+A searchable database of the holdings at the UWFC is available at the Burke Museum Ichthyology Collections Database.
+Contact the Collections Manager, Katherine Maslenikov email@example.com, to submit a request or for more information.

-For invertebrate tissues, requests should be submitted directly to RACE.
+For invertebrate tissues, requests should be submitted directly through the online sample request form.
 Generally, invertebrates routinely collected at sea for identification purposes are preserved in 95% ethanol, unless requested otherwise, and are deposited in the collections of the California Academy of Sciences, Department of Invertebrate Zoology and Geology.
-Requestors are encouraged to consult the searchable database at Institute for Biodiversity Science & Sustainability for available material previously collected during our surveys.
-Contact the Collections Manager, Christina Piotrowski email@example.com, for more information.
+Requesters are encouraged to consult the searchable database at the Institute for Biodiversity Science & Sustainability for available material previously collected during our surveys.
+Contact the Collections Manager, Christina Piotrowski firstname.lastname@example.org, for more information.

 Preservation and Chemicals

-Since our laboratory freezer space continues to be limited, it is important to pick up, ship out, or work up samples promptly.
+Since our laboratory freezer space is limited, it is important to pick up, ship out, or work up samples promptly.
 Unless special arrangements are made prior to the survey, we will not hold samples for more than 30 days after a given survey.
 Contact email@example.com to inquire about collected samples and the status of a particular survey.

 NOAA/NMFS/Alaska Fisheries Science Center